Rus' chronicles: History

 The Rus' chronicles began to be systematically prepared during the mid-11th century.
 There were two centers of chronicle preparation in this early period: Kiev (the capital of early Rus') and Novgorod.
 The Primary Chronicle, at the beginning of the 12th century, was a combination of Kievan and Novgorodian chronicles (including the Novgorod First Chronicle and survives in the Laurentian and Hypatian codices.
 Chronicles of the 12th- and 13th-century Kievan Rus' principalities survive in the Hypatian Codex, which includes the Kievan Chronicle (covering 1118 to 1200) and the Galician–Volhynian Chronicle (covering Galicia and Volhynia from 1201 to 1292).
 Late 12th- and early 13th-century chronicles of Rostov, Pereyaslavl and Vladimir-Suzdal survive in the Laurentian Codex and the Radziwiłł Chronicle.

 The late-13th- and early-14th-century Hypatian Codex survives in 15th-to-18th-century сopies.
 A 1377 copy of the 14th-century Laurentian Codex survives.

 The 1375 Tverian annals are part of the Rogozhskiy Chronicle and the 16th-century Tverian Collection.
 A chronicle related to Cyprian, Metropolitan of Moscow covered up to 1408 and survived as the Trinity Chronicle until the 1812 Fire of Moscow.
 It was reconstructed by Mikhail Prisyolkov.
 A chronicle made in Tver c.
 1412 contained revisions similar to the late-14th–early-15th-century Trinity Chronicle.
 The 1430s Novgorodsko-Sofiysky Svod, compiled at the office of the Moscow Metropolitan, may have combined the Sofia First and Novgorod Fourth Chronicles.

-The first known Grand Duchy of Moscow chronicles appeared during the mid-15th century.
+The first known Muscovite chronicles appeared during the mid-15th century.
 A 1470s compilation included the first part of the Yermolin Chronicle.
 The Kirillo-Belozersky Monastery chronicle contained the second part of the Yermolin Chronicle.
 The Sofia Second Chronicle is thought to have derived from the Lvov Chronicle.
 The Ioasaf Chronicle, covering 1437–1520, was made at the end of the 1520s at the office of the Moscow Metropolitan and was a source for the Nikon Chronicle.
 The multi-volume Illustrated Chronicle of Ivan the Terrible was compiled.
 Seventeenth- and eighteenth-century chronicles, such as the late-16th-to-18th-century Siberian Chronicles, were local, provincial texts.

-Fourteenth-to-sixteenth-century Belarusian-Lithuanian chronicles such as the Suprasl, Bykhovets, and Barkulabovo chronicles continued the tradition of Rus' chronicles.
+14th-to-16th-century Belarusian–Lithuanian Chronicles such as the Supraśl, Bychowiec, and Barkulabovo chronicles continued the tradition of Rus' chronicles.